 As explained above only a part of this exposure is linked to toys.
 The evidence on the share of exposure that is linked to toys is missing.
 On the one hand the type of adverse health outcomes are especially relevant to be avoided in children as they are linked to chronic illnesses like Diabetes or infertility.
 On the other hand children are only a smaller part of the population so many of the damages described above are happening to the adult population not much affected by toy legislation, but exposure to such substances at a young age can lead to such health problems.
 But certainly seeing the amount of time children spend with their toys and especially in young age how closely they interact with them may suggest that the fraction is not trivial.
-First of all, the specific limit values in the current TSD are based on the fact that toys should only contribute to 10% of tolerable daily intakes of harmful chemicals, and 5% for particularly toxic metals406.
+First of all, the specific limit values in the current TSD are based on the fact that toys should only contribute to 10% of tolerable daily intakes of harmful chemicals, and 5% for particularly toxic metals.
 Furthermore, the limit values were also based on the assumption that a child would ingest per day 100 mg of dry, brittle, powder-like or pliable toy material, 400 mg of liquid or sticky toy material, and 8 mg of scraped-off toy material.
-These assumptions are based on a number of studies on children mouthing behaviour and have been validated by SCHEER407.